Kawasaki enacts Japan's first bill punishing hate speech | The Japan Times

-KAWASAKI, KANAGAWA PREF. – The Kawasaki Municipal Assembly on Thursday passed an ordinance bill imposing criminal penalties for hate speech, a first for Japan.
+KAWASAKI – Kawasaki on Thursday passed an ordinance against hate speech and, in a first in Japan, violators can be slapped with criminal penalties.

-The new ordinance enacted in Kawasaki, to enter into force on July 1, bans discriminatory language and actions against those from countries or regions other than Japan in public spaces in the city.
+The new ordinance enacted at the Kawasaki Municipal Assembly, which will enter into force on July 1, bans discriminatory language and actions against foreign people in public spaces in the city.
 It makes repeat violations punishable by a fine of up to ¥500,000.

 While Japan enacted a law designed to deter hate speech in 2016, the city concluded that the law has been ineffective in eradicating discrimination against ethnic minorities, as it lacks provisions to ban or punish the use of discriminatory language.